 Evolutionary Relationships

 Tyrannosaurus rex belongs to the theropod group of dinosaurs, which also includes other famous predators like Velociraptor and Allosaurus.
 Within the theropod family tree, T. rex is classified as a tyrannosaurid, a group of large-bodied predators characterized by their massive skulls and relatively small forelimbs.
 Recent discoveries have revealed that tyrannosaurids were not limited to North America and Asia; earlier, smaller tyrannosauroids existed in other parts of the world, providing valuable insights into the evolution of this iconic group.
-Furthermore, studies of T. rex fossils have found evidence of feathers or feather-like structures, particularly in younger individuals, suggesting that at least some tyrannosaurs were partially covered in plumage.
+Adding to this, studies of T. rex fossils have found evidence of feathers or feather-like structures, particularly in younger individuals, suggesting that at least some tyrannosaurs were partially covered in plumage.

 Trends and Latest Developments in T. Rex Research